ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

 ## Conclusion

 We now have an application that allows the user to pick whichever authentication mode works best for them.
 Try the "Session PIN Unlock" option, though.
-Notice how the PIN experiance is not very ideal.
+Notice how the PIN experience is not very ideal.
 We can customize that, which is exactly what we will do in the next section.